IP Due Diligence: Everything You Need to Know

 The Best Time to Complete IP Due Diligence

 IP due diligence is often completed as part of an investment, merger, or acquisition.
-The intellectual property is just area that might be acquired during a merger or acquisition.
+Intellectual property is just an area that might be acquired during a merger or acquisition.

 Intellectual property is often an afterthought.
 Often it is the most valuable aspect of a company's portfolio.